patrickchugh/terravision/README.md

 	- Automate creation of architecture diagrams by running terravision as part of CI/CD pipelines
 	- YAML based Diagrams as code allows you to Annotate generated diagrams with additional custom labels and resources  e.g. unmanaged resources or external systems not captured in TF code
 3. Consistency across organisation
-	- Do you have standard modules or code blocks for all applications?
-Terravision auto downloads external modules to ensure the most updated architecture shown for all downstream Terraform projects
+	- Auto downloads your organisational / external modules to ensure the latest view of downstream Terraform modules
-	- Consistent design of architecture diagrams using industry standard icons and style across teams (Standardised company logo, specific png artwork also possible)
+	- Consistent design of architecture diagrams using industry standard icons and AWS/GCP/Azure approved style across teams
 4. Accurate Visibility
-	- Real time state of diagram shows current infrastructure that matches exactly what is deployed in production, not a diagram of how the app looked 6 months ago
+	- Real time state of diagram shows current infrastructure that matches exactly what is deployed in production today
-	- Helps in architecture reviews, auditing, monitoring, reporting and debugging of the stack in a visual way
+	- Helps in third party architecture reviews, auditing, monitoring, reporting and debugging of the stack in a visual way
 	- Custom Diagram code and output images can be put into source/version control for better maintainability and discoverability
 5. Security
 	- Don't need to give access to your AWS account or CLI to draw diagram
 	- Doesn't create intrusive cloud resources  e.g. scanning instances or metadata tables which enterprises would need to approve
-    - All source code stays in your local environment, diagrams are generated on your machines
+  - All source code stays in your local environment, diagrams are generated on your machines without calling out to external APIs

 # Installation and Usage